Park Hee-soon: Chungmuro early career

-In 2004, Park's acted as gang leader in film A Family.
-His acting as villain was praised.
-He earned nomination for Best New Actor in 3rd Korean Film Awards.
+In 2004, Park played the role of a gang leader in the film "A Family," and his performance as the villain was highly praised.
+He was even nominated for Best New Actor at the 3rd Korean Film Awards for his role in the film.

-In February 2005, Park made a comeback to theater stage.
-He appeared as Dan in the Aligator Theatre Company Korean debut of the hit play Closer, by Patrick Marber, which was produced as a film in 2004.
-It was performed at The Seoul Art Center Towol Theater.
+Fixed: In February 2005, Park made a comeback to the theater stage, appearing as Dan in the Aligator Theatre Company's Korean debut of the hit play "Closer" by Patrick Marber, which had been adapted into a film in 2004.
+The play was performed at The Seoul Art Center's Towol Theater.

 Park costarred in Antarctic Journal.
 Park Hee-soon showed an impressive performance as a sober squad leader in the movie.

 In the same year, Park got his first lead role in romantic comedy film Love Talk.

 Established actor and venture to small screen

 In 2007 he established himself as an indispensable acting actor in the film in Seven Days.
 Park won several Best Supporting Actor awards for his portrayal of a tough cop in Seven Days (2007).
 Park received the Best Actor Award at the Blue Dragon Film Awards and the Korea Film Awards, making a strong impression on the public and film officials.

-In the same year, He debut in small screen with KBS 2TV Drama City Reservoir.
+In the same year, He debuted on the small screen with KBS 2TV Drama City Reservoir.
 It was followed by his first miniseries Evasive Inquiry Agency.

 In 2009, Park acted as Hwang Jong-gu, gangster-turned-financier, in Lee Ho-jae's film The Scam.
 The film was received well commercially.
-Park also garnered critical aclaim for his performance which earned Best Supporting Actor Awards from 17th Chunsa Film Art Awards.
+Park also garnered critical acclaim for his performance which earned Best Supporting Actor Awards from the 17th Chunsa Film Art Awards.